olariff/socket-based-client-server-virtual-ball-game/README.md

 # Socket-based client-server virtual ball game
-A socket-based client-server system to play a virtual ball is designed.
+A socket-based client-server system to play a virtual ball is designed using Java programming language.
 Each client application is a player.
 Once a player receives a ball, it prompts the user whom to pass the ball to.
 The clients can connect and disconnect from the server at any time.

 # Rules of the game
 At any point in time, exactly one player has the virtual ball.
 Thisplayer needs to decide who to pass the ball to.
 (They are allowed to